“The measure of intelligence is the ability to change.” –

 L-Theanine is an amino acid found in green tea, best known for promoting a relaxed state of focused concentration.

-Studies have shown that taking Theanine as a supplement increases Alpha brainwave activity, which is closely associated with flow states and creativity.
+Studies have shown that Theanine increases Alpha brain wave activity, which is closely associated with flow states and creativity.

-In addition, it improves the effectiveness of the neurotransmitters dopamine, seratonin, and GABA.
+In addition, it improves the effectiveness of dopamine, seratonin, and GABA.

 The best known benefits of Theanine are: